iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 That need is met with Linked Data visualization tools — software systems which present Linked Data as :material-view-list: lists, :material-table: tables, :material-chart-bar: charts, :material-map: maps, :material-file-tree: trees, :material-graph: graphs or any other form[^data-visualizations-periodic-table] of data visualization imaginable.

-[^data-visualizations-periodic-table]: USI eLab: A periodic table of visualization methods. [https://www.visual-literacy.org/periodic_table/periodic_table.html](https://www.visual-literacy.org/periodic_table/periodic_table.html)
+[^data-visualizations-periodic-table]: USI eLab.
+A periodic table of visualization methods. [https://www.visual-literacy.org/periodic_table/periodic_table.html](https://www.visual-literacy.org/periodic_table/periodic_table.html)

 Over last decades, significant efforts have been put into visualizing Linked Data.
 A comprehensive survey of methods and tools as of 2020 is available at the **Linked Data Visualization** book[^ld-visualization-book], authors of which list, evaluate and compare a handful of available visualization systems.